Country by Country Reporting: Getting It Right

 CbCR is just one part of a three-tiered approach in BEPS Action 13.

 Multinational enterprises (MNEs) are also required to submit a master file, which provides high-level information regarding global operations and transfer pricing policies to all the relevant tax administrations for that MNE.
 Further, they must also submit a local file that is specific to each relevant country.

-As we discussed previously, CbCR will only be required for the largest MNEs that have consolidated annual revenue of €750 million or more.
+, CbCR will only be required for the largest MNEs that have consolidated annual revenue of €750 million or more.